 |

 What is known about the numbering of District of Columbia license plates during this nine-year period is easy to understand, but there are mysteries, especially with respect to the numbering of non-passenger plates, that make this a confusing period.
 Passenger vehicle registration numbers are comprised of only numbers, assigned sequentially.
-Whether numbering began at 1, or 101 or some higher number annually is unknown for some years, but 1 is thought to have been the starting point for at least 1923-1926.
+Whether numbering began at 1, 101, or some higher number annually beginning in 1918 is unknown for some years, but plates 1, 2, and 3 are known to have been assigned to the District commissioners in 1922.
+Based upon this information, 1 is thought to have been the starting point for at least 1923-1926 (and later years, as well).
 As discussed in more detail in the appropriate year-by-year sections below, the first six-digit registrations (i.e. numbers 100-000 and above) are thought to have been assigned in 1923.
 The all-number format was abandoned after 1926, replaced by plates with a letter prefix, but it returned for the periods of 1935 through 1947 and 1966 through 1997.
 The mere existence of non-passenger plates, and their numbering, are a mystery due to their scarcity today.
 The few that are known feature letter prefixes and are identified in the appropriate sections below. |

 1918 |